-Argument in Favor of Measure V
+Argument in Favor of Measure X

-Argument Against Measure V
+Argument Against Measure X

-As Windsor residents, improving the quality of education at our local schools must be our number one priority.
-By voting Yes on Measure V, we will provide a better future for our local students and our community.
-High-quality schools increase student achievement, improve property values, prepare children for a productive future, and create greater neighborhood safety, but because classrooms and buildings in the Windsor Unified School District are deteriorating, our children's quality in education is at risk.
-We must provide our students with the proper school facilities they need to succeed.
+To provide our students with a quality education and a better quality of life, we must make our local schools our number one priority.
+High-quality schools increase student achievement, improve property values, prepare children for a productive future, and create greater neighborhood safety.
+Although our teachers and staff do a great job educating local children, classrooms and buildings in the Wright Elementary School District are deteriorating and need upgrades to provide students with the proper school facilities they need to succeed.

 While our facilities have been well maintained, aging classrooms and facilities must be upgraded.
-We can achieve this by voting Yes on Measure V, as this school improvement measure would allow the District to improve the quality of its school facilities and education provided to local students.
-By investing in our schools, we can meet today's safety, technological, and educational standards as well improving our community.
+We can achieve this by voting yes on Measure X, as this school improvement measure would allow the district to improve the quality of its school facilities and education provided to local students.
+By investing in our schools, we can meet today's safety, technological, and educational standards as well as improve our community.